cyb3rpsych0s1s/4ddicted/pages/cli.md

 ## ℹ️ Coding process

 1. build:
-   - `archive` can only be reloaded from Wolvenkit GUI's Hot Reload (RED Hot Tools required) while game is running.
+   - `archive` can only be reloaded from Wolvenkit GUI's `Hot Reload` (RED Hot Tools required) while game is running.
    - `tweaks`, `scripts` and `mods` can be just copied over to game files.
 2. refresh:
-   - once done, click in CET console:`archive` for WolvenKit archive, TweakXL `tweaks`, REDscript `scripts` and CET `reload all mods`
+   - once done, click in CET console:`archive` for WolvenKit archive, TweakXL `tweaks`, REDscript `scripts` and/or CET `reload all mods`
-3. remember that depending on what you changed reloading a save is necessary, or the game itself sometimes.
+3. remember that depending on your changes reloading a save is necessary, or the game itself sometimes.